JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 To be acceptable, any valid solutions would:

 - Be able to compile and build a simple c++ program in a single command.
+- Be able to compile c++14 code
+- Be able to compile code as either 32 bit or 64 bit.

 So effectively, given the following program:

 {% gist 8514e437d47ac2577b3b %}